 We have all been victims of idea theft or thought theft, where you tell someone your idea or a thought or even a joke and that person uses it as his own without crediting you.
 It has happened many times to entrepreneurs who discuss their idea with a ‘trusted’ friend or acquaintance or even potential investors.
-Mark Zuckerberg, the founder of Facebook, was accused by the Winklevoss twins for stealing the idea of the multimillion dollar social networking site from their own site ‘Harvard Connection’.
+Mark Zuckerberg, the founder of Facebook, was accused by the Winklevoss twins for stealing the idea of the multimillion-dollar social networking site from their own site ‘Harvard Connection’.
 Zuckerberg paid the twins an undisclosed sum and settled the matter out of court.
-The question that lies is whether the twins would have succeeded in their claim against Zuckerberg and whether an idea can be protected legally.
+The question that lies in whether the twins would have succeeded in their claim against Zuckerberg and whether an idea can be protected legally.

 What exactly is an idea?
-An idea is any thought or a series of thoughts that has been generated in your mind intentionally or unintentionally.
-So your idea is basically your intangible property and no one can touch or steal it unless of course you tell someone about it.
+An idea is any thought or a series of thoughts that have been generated in your mind intentionally or unintentionally.
+So your idea is basically your intangible property and no one can touch or steal it unless of course, you tell someone about it.
 It is also possible for two people to have the same idea.
 Intellectual property rights are the rights that are given or conferred on the creators or owners of intellectual property works and fall under categories like trademark, patent and copyright.
-These rights protect intellectual property that is tangible, i.e. any idea that is written down or executed will be protected under these laws and just ideas or thoughts will not be protected.
+These rights protect intellectual property that is tangible, i.e. an idea that is written down or executed will be protected under these laws and just ideas or thoughts will not be protected.
 So how can anyone who has a novel idea and has not yet executed it protect it?
 There are ways to protect your ideas under copyright and patent laws.

 There have been many cases where someone’s idea for a movie or a TV show or a book or even a song has been allegedly stolen.
 The problem with all these is that a mere idea can never be stolen unless it has been executed or written down or put out in some tangible form.
 What the Indian Copyright Act does is that it protects expressions of ideas and not the ideas themselves.

 A landmark case that helped understand this concept was RG Anand v.
 Delux Films.
 This case helped clarify, to a very large extent, the idea-expression dichotomy.
 The plaintiff, RG Anand alleged that the movie “New Delhi” was based on the plot of a play written by him titled “Hum Hindustani”.
 According to the copyright act under section 51 if a play has been copied by a movie it would amount to copyright infringement.
-So prima facie this case would’ve so simply been a case of copyright infringement but what the court laid down in this case was that ideas cannot be copyrighted and neither can themes nor a plot.
+So prima facie this case would’ve so simply been a case of copyright infringement but what the court laid down, in this case, was that ideas cannot be copyrighted and neither can themes nor a plot.
 The court was of the view that for there to be any infringement of copyright there should be a substantial similarity in both materials.
 This judgment clarified that ideas can’t be protected by copyright laws and it has been cited in many cases including Mansoob Haider v.
 Yashraj Films (Dhoom 3 case).

 But it has also been argued that when a writer has to get either his book published or his script approved or funded then he has to share his idea with potential publishers or production houses.
 How does one protect their idea then?
-An idea in this case can’t be protected under copyright laws but this is where contract law comes in with something called as Non-Disclosure Agreement.
+An idea, in this case, can’t be protected under copyright laws but this is where contract law comes in with something called aa Non-Disclosure Agreement.
 A Non-Disclosure Agreement (NDA) or confidentiality agreement is a legally binding, detailed agreement between two or more individuals to protect some confidential matter or any material from being discussed by either party elsewhere.
-Let’s say that I have an idea for a movie about Dragons and Aliens and as a lay man I have no power to go ahead with it unless I solicit the help of a production company.
+Let’s say that I have an idea for a movie about Dragons and Aliens and as a layman I have no power to go ahead with it unless I solicit the help of a production company.
 This would mean that I would have to approach one of these companies and discuss my idea with them risking the theft of my idea.
-So the only thing that I can do to protect that idea is get them to sign a non-disclosure agreement.
+So the only thing that I can do to protect that idea is to get them to sign a non-disclosure agreement.
 The idea can only be protected if it is novel and also if the clauses in the NDA are precisely drafted to protect it.